pagkly/Zed/Investopedia3/How a Short Call Works.md

 A short call strategy is one of two simple ways options traders can take bearish positions.
 It involves selling call options, or calls.
 Calls give the holder of the option the right to buy an underlying security at a specified price.

 If the price of the underlying security falls, a short call strategy profits.
-If the price rises, there’s unlimited exposure during the length of time the option is viable, which is known as a [naked short](https://www.investopedia.com/terms/n/nakedshorting.asp) call.
-To limit losses, some traders will exercise a short call while owning the underlying security, which is known as a [covered call](https://www.investopedia.com/terms/c/coveredcall.asp).
+If the price rises, there’s unlimited exposure during the length of time the option is viable, which is known as a [[naked short]](https://www.investopedia.com/terms/n/nakedshorting.asp) call.
+To limit losses, some traders will exercise a short call while owning the underlying security, which is known as a [[covered call]](https://www.investopedia.com/terms/c/coveredcall.asp).

  Image by Sabrina Jiang © Investopedia 2020